When peer to peer boat rental is cheaper than owning a boat

 Airbnb for boats

 If you’re not familiar with peer to peer boat rental it’s essentially boat rental by owner or Airbnb for boats.
 There are several boat rental by owner sites including Boatsetter, Click&Boat, and GetMyBoat.
-These platforms allow you to rent sail and power boats of all sizes, makes, and models in hundreds of locations around the world, but they differ in a few important ways (here’s how the top 4 boat rental services stack-up.)
+These platforms allow you to rent sail and power boats of all sizes, makes, and models in hundreds of locations around the world.

 Will it be cheaper to do peer to peer boat rental in the long run?
 It depends…